I help writers get unstuck

 You’re at the top of your game and you want to capture your knowledge and expertise.
 You want to create meaning.
 You’ve thought about reinventing your life for one more chapter.

-You want to write a book and you’re asking, “What comes next?”
-I help you find your what’s next by getting your idea out of your head and onto the page.
+You want to write a book and you’re asking, “What comes next?
+How do I start?”
+I help you find your what’s next by getting your book idea out of your head and onto the page.
 When I’m feeling fancy, I call myself an “Architect of reinvention through writing.”